 Created by the team behind Titanfall 2, it’s no surprise that Apex Legends has the best gunplay of any of the major battle royale games available today.
 Apex Legends drops teams of three on a large map to duke it out to the death while the playable area gradually shrinks.
 Standard stuff, right?
 Well, Apex Legends also has a class-based system similar to Overwatch which spices things up in much-appreciated ways.

 An interesting roster of heroes with unique abilities, fast and satisfying gunplay, and a map that is littered with cool details make Apex Legends a free-to-play game that feels like it should be full-priced.
-With a new limited-time solos mode on the horizon, Apex Legends is only just beginning its quest to battle royale dominance.
+With new characters and game modes, Apex Legends is only just beginning its quest to battle royale dominance.
 It’ll never outshine Fortnite, but it’s a different kind of battle royale experience.
 There’s room for more than one excellent battle royale game.
 Apex Legends is available on PS4, Xbox One, and PC.

 Read our full Apex Legends review